kylewainwright/Cloud-Security-Network/README.md

 SSH into the control node and follow the steps below:
 - Copy the [Filebeat 7.4.0](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Ansible/Filebeat%207.4.0%20Script.txt) file to `/etc/ansible/roles` within your Ansible node.
-- Update the `hosts` file, located in the `/etc/ansible` directory, to include the following:
+- Update the `hosts` file, located in the `/etc/ansible` directory,
+  - nano hosts
+- Update the following:
   - Establish which IP addresses belong to your webservers group (these will have Filebeat and Metricbeat installed onto them).
 Additionally, establish that python 3 will be the interpreting language.
 Here is an example:

    ![Screenshot](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Images/webservers%20hosts.jpg)

+- Run the playbook
+  - ansible-playbook filebeat-playbook.yml
-- Run the playbook, and navigate to [ELK-servers IP address:established port/app/kibana#/home/tutorial/systemLogs] (e.g. `http://52.180.145.34:5601/app/kibana#/home/tutorial/systemLogs` to check that the log file data is being collected.
+- Navigate to [ELK-servers IP address:established port/app/kibana#/home/tutorial/systemLogs] (e.g. `http://52.180.145.34:5601/app/kibana#/home/tutorial/systemLogs` to check that the log file data is being collected.
 Once at the site, scroll to the bottom and click **"Check Data"** on the right side of the **"Module Status"** section.
 Here is what you should see after a successful deployment of Filebeat:
   ![Screenshot](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Images/Filebeat%20Check%20Data.jpg)
   - **Note:** Your webserver and ELK-server VMs need to be running to allow Filebeat to collect data.